Updated

 - the defendant did not act deliberately in aiding or encouraging a person to commit suicide.

-- the accused’s acts are protected by the End of Life Option Act.
+- the defendant’s acts are protected by the End of Life Option Act.

-- the defendant encouraged a person to commit suicide, but he/she made no suicide attempt.
+- the defendant encouraged a person to commit suicide, but they made no suicide attempt.

 2.1.
 No deliberate act